Lassie Online

 Pal didn't always play a character named "Lassie" in his movies.
 In Courage of Lassie he was "Bill," in The Painted Hills he was "Shep," and, in the oddest bit of casting, in Son of Lassie, he plays just that, Lassie's son Laddie.
 Lassie is played by another dog!

 Lassie's eighth motion picture wasn't really a movie at all, but a compilation of five television episodes from the Timmy era called "The Journey."
 These five episodes were the only ones prior to 1965 to be filmed in color.
 Richard Kiel, James Bond's nemesis "Jaws," played a mute hermit in the story.
-Richard Simmons, who played the stalwart Sergeant Preston of the Yukon in the 1950s TV series, has a small role—ironically as another Mounty!
+Richard Simmons, who was famous for playing the stalwart Sergeant Preston of the Yukon in the 1950s TV series, has a small role—ironically as another Mounty!

 MGM, feeling Lassie was a failing attraction after The Painted Hills, sold the television rights to the character to Robert Maxwell Productions, figuring Maxwell might get a couple of years of a kiddy show out of the collie, if that many.
-Lassie went on to run for 19 years, 17 years of them on the CBS television network, and spawned novels, children's toys, and three sequels, one animated and two live-action, not to mention two more theatrical features.
+Lassie went on to run for 19 years, 17 years of them on the CBS television network, and spawned novels, children's toys, and four sequels, two animated and two live-action, not to mention three more theatrical features.

 Florence Lake, who played Jenny, the Calverton telephone operator for the ten-year duration of the farm shows, was the sister of Arthur Lake, "Dagwood" in the Blondie movie series.